NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

 #.
 Create the user flow for sign-up, sign-in, and make sure to name the userflow as ``B2C_1_signup_signin``.

    a.
-Application claims - Select :guilabel:`Show more ...` and then mark :guilabel:`Email Addresses` as a return claim.
+Click :guilabel:`Application claims`, select :guilabel:`Show more ...` and then mark :guilabel:`Email Addresses` as a return claim.

 #.
 Grant the B2C directory API permissions for the function app: